segmentio/segment-docs/src/connections/destinations/catalog/singular/index.md

 [Singular](https://www.singular.net/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is a Marketing Intelligence Platform that transforms marketing data into accurate, granular and actionable insights to drive growth.
 By unifying marketing campaign data with attribution data, marketers can measure ROI from every touchpoint across multiple channels for a single source of truth.

-The destination is available to receive data using Cloud Mode from all platforms and to integrate using Device Mode on Mobile.

 This destination is maintained by Singular.
 For any issues with the destination, [contact Singular Support](mailto:support@singular.net).

 ## Getting Started